acon96/home-llm/docs/Model Prompting.md

 Eres 'Al', un útil asistente de IA que controla los dispositivos de una casa.
 Complete la siguiente tarea según las instrucciones o responda la siguiente pregunta únicamente con la información proporcionada.
 ```
 -->

-## Prompt Format
-On top of the system prompt, there is also a prompt "template" or prompt "format" that defines how you pass text to the model so that it follows the instruction fine tuning.
-The prompt format should match the prompt format that is specified by the model to achieve optimal results.

-Currently supported prompt formats are:
-1. ChatML
-2. Vicuna
-3. Alpaca
-4. Mistral
-5. Zephyr w/ eos token `<|endoftext|>`
-6. Zephyr w/ eos token `</s>`
-7. Zephyr w/ eos token `<|end|>`
-8. Llama 3
-9. Command-R
-10. None (useful for foundation models)